erunyon/erikrunyon.com/source/_posts/2010-01-18-print-styles-your-first-step-to-basic-mobile.md

 <pre>#content a:link:after {content:" [" attr(href) "] "; font-size:90%;}</pre>

 Setting up a print stylesheet is not a difficult undertaking and should be part of every design.
-It's a great way to help your users.
-If you're curious, you can [view the print stylesheet for this site][3] to see how little css it takes to achieve a basic print style.
+It's a great way to help your users. <strike>If you're curious, you can [view the print stylesheet for this site][3] to see how little css it takes to achieve a basic print style</strike>.

 ## Other Resources